srniloy/SymToDoc/README.md

   Receive diseases ranked by probability, helping users understand which conditions are most likely based on their symptoms.

 - **👨‍⚕️ Specialist Guidance**
-  Know exactly which type of doctor to see for each predicted condition—no more guessing or unnecessary referrals.
+  Know exactly which type of doctor to see for each predicted condition, no more guessing or unnecessary referrals.

 - **📱 Seamless User Experience**
   With an intuitive interface and responsive design, SymToDoc offers a smooth journey from sign-up to diagnosis insights.